MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### utcNow

-Return the current timestamp in an optional locale as a string.
+Return the current timestamp in an optional locale format as a string.

 ```
 utcNow('<format>', '<locale>'?)